solidi/writing/07-the-decision-hypothesis.md

 # DECISIONS.md
 ...
 ## Logging
 As a platform team, we have decided to utilize Timber [https://github.com/JakeWharton/timber] for all logging calls within the application.
-This is due to a few reasons.
 Our biggest gain is the removal of an overbearing Log wrapper we had to maintain.
 We wanted to get rid of its complexity.
 Some other reasons for utilization of Timber are as follows:
 * Automatic tagging.
 * Easy extensibility.